aramirol/git-sync/README.md

 ## Configure

 Use `GitHub Actions` to configure a new `workflow` that sync your GitHub repository to GitLab.

+Ensure set up a workflow yourself and copy the following code:

 ```yml
 name: git-sync